galgeek/firefox-ui-tests/CONTRIBUTING.md

 ## Managing the Repository

 ### Merging Pull Requests
 Once a PR is in its final state it needs to be merged into the upstream mozilla-central branch.
 For that please **DO NOT** use the Github merge button!
 But merge it yourself on the command line.
 Reason is that we want to have a clean history.
-Before pushing the changes to upstream mozilla-central, make sure that all individual commits have been squashed into a single one with a commit message ending with the issue number, e.g. "Fix for broken download behavior (#45)".
+Before pushing the changes to upstream mozilla-central, make sure that all individual commits have been squashed into a single one with a commit message in the form `Bug %ID% - %Summary%. r=%reviewer%`.
 Also check with `git log` to not push merge commits.
 Only merge PRs where Travis does not report any failure!